-MCC has today announced its new code of Laws for 2022, which will come into force from 1 October.
+MCC's new code of Laws for 2022 have officially come into force today.

 The alterations to the Laws of Cricket in October 2017 were the most significant that have been made for almost two decades.